-The process of applying unused ticket credits to an online booking is actually automated through Christopherson’s mid-office quality check system.
+The process of applying unused ticket credits to an online booking is actually automated through Christopherson’s quality check system.
 So if a traveler books a flight on the same carrier for which they have an unused ticket credit, the automated ticketing process sends the reservation to our team to review.

-This happens because there are times when the airline’s rules for the old ticket render the unused credits invalid toward that particular new ticket.
+This happens because there are times when the airline’s rules for the old ticket render the unused credits invalid toward the new ticket.
 For example, some airlines have rules that result in the loss of any remaining balance if the cost of the new ticket is less than the unused ticket credit.
 In such instances, the unused ticket may not be applied so that you don’t lose any value of the original ticket.

 It is because of the variety of variables that our team reviews those online bookings against the rules the carrier attached to your unused credits.
 When unused credits can be validated, they will be applied accordingly to the new reservation.